jKm00/master-courses/TDT4165-programming-languages/notes/book-notes/chapter1.md

 ## Concurrency

-Program that has several independent activities, each executed at its own pace.
+A program that has several independent activities, each executed at its own pace.
 Concurrency is achieved with the implementation of threads.

 ## Dataflow